NathanWalker/angular-seed-advanced/README.md

 **Advice**: If your project is intended to target a single platform (i.e, web only), then [angular2-seed](https://github.com/mgechev/angular2-seed) is likely more than suitable for your needs.
 However if your project goals are to target multiple platforms (web, native mobile and native desktop), with powerful out of the box library support and highly configurable/flexible testing options, then you might want to keep reading.

-#### Additional features coming soon...
-- [ ] provider for LocalStorage (abstraction for IndexedDB, WebSQL, localStorage, perhaps a port of localForage)
-- [ ] sophisticated setup for Service Worker

 ### Prerequisites

 * node v5.x.x or higher and npm 3 or higher.